siteboon/promptlens/README.md

 # PromptLens

-An open-source tool for comparing and analyzing LLM responses across different models.
+PromptLens is an open-source tool for comparing and analyzing LLM responses across different models using different models or different prompts

 ## Features